kyleishie/InitFromStoryboard/README.md

 # InitFromStoryboard
-A UIViewController extension to make instantiating from storyboards easier.

 InitFromStoryboard allows safe and easy access to UIViewControllers within UIStoryboards without all of the boiler plate code or type checking.

 #### Installation